 Due to high demand, exceptional top-of-the-line customer relationship management tools were created to help business owners virtually monitor their customers and determine which product or service is making them tick.

 What Data Can a Retail Traffic Counting System Collect & Analyze?

-As retail owners and operators know, retail stores are currently making use of customer traffic information to check the distribution of traffic by hour, day of the week, seasonal and promotional periods, shop location and more.
-They may also check the conversion ratio of their shop by adding up all the sales transactions within a specified time and divide it by the total traffic within the same period.
+As retail owners and operators know, retail stores are currently making use of customer traffic information to check the distribution of traffic by hour, day of the week, seasonal and promotional periods, shop location, and more.
+They may also check the conversion ratio of their shop by adding up all the sales transactions within a specified time and dividing it by the total traffic within the same period.

-A traffic counting system can also help retail stores determine traffic based on advertising or current promotions and help them establish if there is an increase, decrease on sales or if it remained the same during the promotional period.
+A traffic counting system can also help retail stores determine traffic based on advertising or current promotions and help them establish if there is an increase, decrease in sales or if it remained the same during the promotional period.
 Furthermore, a people counting system can help retail store managers and owners determine how to allocate their employees and what staffing scheme is best for their store.